-Generally, there are two types of fees associated with foreign debit card transactions:
+There are generally two types of fees associated with foreign debit card transactions:

-- Flat fees charged per transaction: These are typically a fixed-dollar-amount fee charged for every ATM withdrawal or transaction.
-The flat fee usually ranges from $2 to $5.
-This is similar to the type of fee most banks charge for out-of-network ATM transactions.
+- Flat fees charged per transaction are fixed-dollar-amount fees charged for every ATM withdrawal or transaction.
+The flat fee ranges from $2 to $5.
+It’s similar to the type of fee most banks charge for out-of-network ATM transactions.

-- Foreign transaction fees: This is a conversion charge levied by the bank for transactions conduction in a foreign currency.
-This kind of fee is usually charged as 1% to 3% of the total transaction.
+- Foreign transaction fees are conversion charges imposed by the bank for transactions made in a foreign currency.
+This fee is usually charged as 1% to 3% of the total transaction.

 Banks also have two ways of applying foreign transaction fees: